-The transition from high school to college presents many new challenges to first-year students.
+Science classes present a variety of academic challenges, whether you are adjusting to college or balancing a rigorous courseload.
 Sometimes, the difficulty can be resolved by consulting the instructor, but other times the problem may need regular, on-going assistance provided by the Tutoring Center.
 Through a variety of programs, the Center's administrators and peer tutors help students appraise areas of difficulty and develop appropriate learning strategies to master needed content and skills.
 These programs include: